leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

 The above expression forms a new coroutine with the type `Coroutine KeyboardInput (Event Collision)`, where the keyboard state is first used to calculate the current player position, which is then used to generate collision events.

 I mentioned in the previous blog post that tuples in arrow operations can be thought as separate lines of computation.
-Thus, if we have a time varying tuple `(a, b)` and we want to pipe `a` and `b` into two different coroutines, we can do that using the operator [`***`](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Arrow.html#v:-42--42--42-).
+Thus, if we have a time-varying tuple `(a, b)` and we want to pipe `a` and `b` into two different coroutines, we can do that using the operator [`***`](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Arrow.html#v:-42--42--42-).
 If we want to pipe a single value `a` into two different coroutines, we can split it using the operator [`&&&`](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Arrow.html#v:-38--38--38-).
 [This wiki page](http://en.wikibooks.org/wiki/Haskell/Understanding_arrows) is an excellent resource if you want a more detailed explanation (with illustrations) on how the different arrow operators work conceptually.

 ## Basic Combinators